Dams in India – List of Important Dams in India with States

 Features of Dams in India

 There are several benefits of the major dams in India for the inhabitants.
-Dams provide sufficient water for domestic purposes and industries, and dams in India are advantageous for irrigation facilities.
+Dams provide sufficient water for domestic purposes and industries and are advantageous for irrigation facilities.
 The main aim of the creation of dams is to reduce the frequency of floods that occur.
 Dams aid in the navigation of rivers and produce hydroelectric power for the nearby areas where it is situated.

 The biggest dams in India and their tributaries supply water for fishing and boating, which act as recreational areas for visitors.
+Dams help navigate rivers, which is the most inexpensive form of transportation.
+Many industries utilize water from the major dams of India.

 Types of Dams in India | Description |

-Arch Dam | The dam is a solid concrete dam bent upstream in the plain.
+Arch Dam | The dam is a solid concrete dam bent upstream in the plain;

-It is created so that the hydrostatic pressure pushes against the arch, causing it to straighten and strengthen the structure. |
+It is created so that the hydrostatic pressure pushes against the arch, causing it to straighten and strengthen the structure |

-Gravity Dam | Dams constructed from concrete or stone, or brick are gravity dams.
+Gravity Dam | Dams constructed from concrete or stone, or brick are gravity dams;

-These dams in India are developed to hold back water by using only the weight of the material and its resistance against the foundation. |
+These dams in India are developed to hold back water by using only the weight of the material and its resistance against the foundation |

-Arch-Gravity Dam | This type of dam possesses the characteristics of an arch dam and a gravity dam.
+Arch-Gravity Dam | This type of dam possesses the characteristics of an arch dam and a gravity dam;

-It curves upstream in a narrowing arc that heads most of the water pressure against the canyon rock walls. |
+It curves upstream in a narrowing arc that heads most of the water pressure against the canyon rock walls |

-Barrages | A diversion dam in India with a low head comprising several large gates that can be opened or closed to maintain the water passing through. |
+Barrages | A diversion dam in India with a low head comprising several large gates that can be opened or closed to maintain the water passing through |

-Embankment Dams | It is a type of big artificial dam.
+Embankment Dams | It is a type of big artificial dam;

-Embankment Dams are formed by the placement and compaction of a complex semi-plastic mound of various soil, sand, clay, or rock compositions. |
+Embankment Dams are formed by the placement and compaction of a complex semi-plastic mound of various soil, sand, clay, or rock compositions |

-Rock-Fills Dams | These dams are embankments of compacted, free-draining granular earth with an impermeable zone. |
+Rock-Fills Dams | These dams are embankments of compacted, free-draining granular earth with an impermeable zone |

-Concrete-face rock-fill dams | The dams are rock-filled with concrete slabs on their upstream face.
+Concrete-face rock-fill dams | The dams are rock-filled with concrete slabs on their upstream face;

-The design provides the concrete slab as an impenetrable wall to stop leakage. |
+The design provides the concrete slab as an impenetrable wall to stop leakage |

 Water Storage Capacity of Dams in India

 Different dams and rivers in India have different water-storing capacities.
 The table demonstrates that the Dam in India having the highest storage capacity (12.2 km3) is Indira Sagar, located in Madhya Pradesh.
+On the contrary, the dam that has the least storage capacity (1.996 km3) is Idukki Dam, situated in Kerala.

 Dams in India | State / UT | River | Storage capacity |